 Smith and Wesson 12 .38 special loaded with 6 rounds 130 grain Winchester Ranger ammo- 24.3 ounces

-In carrying these guns, I found a tremendous difference between the aluminum frame guns and the steel frame guns when the guns are put in an outside pocket.
+While carrying these guns, I found a tremendous difference between the aluminum frame guns and the steel frame guns when I carried them in an outside coat pocket.
 Obviously, every person and every coat is different, but I found that the guns weighing more than 20 ounces were consistently harder to conceal.

 What’s the best choice?

-Factoring in all the variables of recoil, capacity, muzzle flash and weight, I think the best choice for coat pocket carry is either the Smith and Wesson airweight 442/642 or the Ruger LCR.
+Factoring in all the variables of recoil, capacity, muzzle flash, and weight, I think the best choice for coat pocket carry is either the Smith and Wesson airweight 442/642 or the Ruger LCR.
 Both are great choices.
 The heavier guns and the magnum calibers are noticeably less useful for coat pocket carry.
 The super light .38s (like the 342) are nice to carry, but recoil is much harder to control.
-It seems that the airweight style .38s are the best compromise for pocket carry.
+In my estimation the airweight style .38s are the best compromise for pocket carry.

-I recommend the Speer Gold Dot 135 grain short barrel hollowpoint as the best defensive load.
-If the recoil is too stout with the Gold Dot, the plain old 148 grain target wadcutter round creates a full caliber hole and adequate penetration in flesh.
+I recommend the Speer Gold Dot 135 grain short barrel hollowpoint or the 120 grain Federal Punch as the best defensive load in a steel-framed gun.
+If the recoil is too stout with the Gold Dot in an alloy-frame revolver, the plain old 148 grain target wadcutter round creates a full caliber hole and adequate penetration in flesh.
 It also has very low recoil.
+That’s the defensive round I carry in my Smith 342 and 442 pocket revolvers.

-If you are carrying in a coat pocket, make sure you use a pocket holster.
+If you are carrying in a coat pocket, please use a pocket holster.
 There are lots of good ones on the market.
-My favorite is the DeSantis Nemesis or Superfly.
+My favorites are the DeSantis Nemesis or Superfly.
 Both holsters are inexpensive and hold up well.
+If you like leather, I highly recommend my friend Rob Leahy’s Simply Rugged “Force Option” pocket holster.